Assessment

 Benchmark Surveys

 Judson administers benchmarking surveys to identify areas where the institution is doing well and where improvement is needed.
-Three well established benchmarking surveys, the National Survey of Student Engagement (NSSE), the Ruffalo Noel Levitz (RNL) Student Satisfaction Inventory (SSI), and the Higher Education Research Institute (HERI) Diverse Learning Environments (DLE) survey, are administered to students on a rotating basis once every three years.
+Three established benchmarking surveys, the National Survey of Student Engagement (NSSE), the Ruffalo Noel Levitz (RNL) Student Satisfaction Inventory (SSI), and the Thriving Project’s Thriving Quotient (TQ) surveys, are administered annually on a rotating basis that aligns with Judson’s peer institutions in the Coalition for Christian Colleges and Universities (CCCU).

 Post-Graduate Outcomes and Advisory Boards